Need help? We are available to speak to you 7 days a weekRead More

 Benefits of the Schedule 3 Partner visa

-Despite the high threshold to satisfy Schedule 3 criteria (or otherwise seek a waiver to the requirement to satisfy them), obtaining a Partner visa under the Schedule has its benefits.
+Despite the high threshold to satisfy Schedule 3 waiver criteria (or otherwise seek a Schedule 3 waiver due to the requirement to satisfy them), obtaining a Partner visa under the waiver provisions of the Schedule 3 waiver has its benefits.

-• It allows applicants to apply for a partner visa onshore without the need to leave Australia to apply for an offshore Partner visa so long as the criteria is met.
+• It allows applicants to apply for a partner visa onshore without the need to leave Australia to apply for an offshore Partner visa so long as the criteria are met.

 • It provides a limited opportunity for individuals to still be eligible to apply for a partner visa despite not being a holder of a substantive visa or an unlawful non-citizen.